April 12, 2017

 The music video for “Punk on the Weekend” features bassist Dylan Wachman biting Button on the neck after an Invasion of the Body Snatchers-style scream.
 Button starts seeing visions of Wachman doing adult things, like vacuuming.

 The video is one of many, as Dollar Signs will be releasing a 360-degree virtual reality video made with Mike Steinberg this coming week, and plan on making videos for each Life Is Ruff track with other local filmmakers.

-Music video for “Punk On The Weekend” by Dollar Signs
+Watch the music video for “Punk On The Weekend” by Dollar Signs.

 Even though Bandcamp releases go far, local bands form local communities.
 Button names Mall Goth, Aloha Broha, and Normal Dennis as just a few artists Dollar Signs plays with.
 Plus, there are the Charlotte venues, like the World Famous Milestone Club.